Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

 where $\sigma_{\mathrm{y}}$ denotes the true flow stress and $\epsilon_{\mathrm{pl}}$ is the equivalent plastic strain.
 The normalized plastic strain rate $\dot{\epsilon}_{\mathrm{pl}}^\ast$ and the normalized temperature $T^\ast$ are defined as

 where $\dot{\epsilon}_{\mathrm{pl}}$ is the plastic strain rate, $\dot{\epsilon}_{\mathrm{pl0}}$ is a reference plastic strain rate, $T$ is the temperature, $T_0$ is the room temperature, and $T_{\mathrm{m}}$ is the melting temperature of the material.
-The random input vector is $X \equiv (A,B,n,C,m)$, where $A$ denotes the quasi-static yield stress, $B$ the hardening modulus, $n$ the strain-hardening exponent, $C$ the strain-rate sensitivity coefficient, and $m$ the thermal softening exponent.
-These parameters are assumed to be mutually independent and uniformly distributed within prescribed bounds.
-The nominal values and bounds of these parameters are summarized in Table~\ref{tab:AZ31B_JC_bounds}.
-Specifically, these values are obtained by fitting $10$ stress-strain curves from quasi-static tensile tests, falling-weight impact tests, and tensile split Hopkinson bar tests, conducted over strain rates ranging from $0.003$ to $1500~\mathrm{s}^{-1}$ and temperatures between $293$ and $573~\mathrm{K}$~\cite{hasenpouth2010tensile}.
-The parameter bounds are determined using the $95\%$ confidence intervals of the fitting results.
+In Eq.~(\ref{eq:JCplasticity}), $A$ denotes the quasi-static yield stress, $B$ the hardening modulus, $n$ the strain-hardening exponent, $C$ the strain-rate sensitivity coefficient, and $m$ the thermal softening exponent.

+The volumetric response of the target plate is modeled using the Mie-Grüneisen equation of state (EOS)~\cite{gruneisen1912theorie}.
+The pressure is written differently in the compressed and expanded states.
+Let $\mu=\rho/\rho_0-1$ denote the nominal volumetric compression, where $\rho$ and $\rho_0$ are the current and reference mass densities, respectively, and let $e_0$ denote the specific internal energy per unit mass.
+For the compressed state, the pressure is given by